GenericMappingTools/pygmt/doc/install.rst

 .. note::

-    The sections below provide more detailed, step by step instructions to installing and testing PyGMT for those who may have a slightly different setup or want to install the latest development version.
+    The sections below provide more detailed, step by step instructions to install and test PyGMT for those who may have a slightly different setup or want to install the latest development version.

 Which Python?
 -------------